21 Arthritis Facts: It's A Game Changer

 The Pros and Cons of Corticosteroids

 Short-term oral therapy with corticosteroids may be used to lessen the pain and inflammation in arthritis.
-An advantage to corticosteroid use, like prednisone, is that other RA medications can be combined with treatment.
-Steroid injections (methylprednisolone, triamcinolone) into the joint can also reduce pain and inflammation.
+In general, corticosteroid use in arthritis is controversial.

 Rheumatoid Arthritis Therapy: Limit Joint Damage Early